intentor/adic/README.md

 #### To prefab transient

-Binds the key type to a transient of itself or some type on the prefab.
+Binds the key type to a transient `UnityEngine.Component` of itself or some type on the prefab.

+If the component is not found on the game object, it will be added.

 ```cs
 //Binding prefab to itself...